trychlos/pwix-env-settings-ext/README.md

 ##### `CoreApp.RunContext`

 A class to be instanciated by the application.

+This package provides a `RunContext` class to the application.

+The provided class inherits from `IAppSaa` interface, and make the management of `pwix:startup-app-admin` easier and more generic.

 This class is extended with the IAppSaa interface by the package itself.